Get Your Skin Together – 10 Guidelines for Healthy Skin

 Of course…this pertains to alcohol as well, which turns to sugar in the body.
 That includes wine.
 Sorry.

-There is nothing like a good eight hours of sleep.
+There is nothing like a good eight hours of sleep for healthy skin.
 It’s what gives you “The Glow.”
 Aim for 6-8 hours of sleep every night, and remember that naps are always a good thing.